Learning Abroad Center

 Important Considerations

-• The department is extremely supportive of students going abroad at different points within their academic career.
-There is flexibility within the major for students to complete requirements abroad.
-Planning is an important part in this process and so it’s important for students to stay in contact with their adviser, major coordinator, and faculty mentor.
+• The department is extremely supportive of students going abroad at different points within your academic career.
+There is flexibility within the major for you to complete requirements abroad.
+Planning is an important part in this process, so it’s important for you to stay in contact with your adviser, major coordinator, and faculty mentor.

 • Many students go abroad during Sophomore or Junior year.
-Transfer students are also encouraged to go abroad; Junior year tends to work best.
-Senior year doesn’t tend to work well for students in the major, but it isn’t impossible.
+If you are a transfer student, you are also encouraged to go abroad; Junior year tends to work best.
+Senior year doesn’t always work well, but it isn’t impossible.

-• There is flexibility for students to complete both long-term or short-term programs, but students should speak to their advisers prior to confirming their participation so they can plan academically.
+• There is flexibility for you to complete both long-term or short-term programs, but you should speak to your advisers prior to confirming your participation so you can plan academically.

 • Going abroad could be a great way to complete a minor.